KillStupa/MineLearn/README.md

-This is leaning about all skill
+This is test about learning git